-- 23.1 Employees shall only wear the uniform and accessories issued by the Department and described in the Departmental Directives except as provided for in this Article. - 23.2 All uniforms shall be of presentable appearance as determined by supervision. - 23.3 Employees attending training are required to wear the "uniform of the day", an approved training uniform, or other appropriate clothing as directed by their Bureau Major or Unit Supervisor, or the Range Master. - 23.4 Except for shoes and trouser belts, uniforms will be issued by the Department to employees. - 23.5 To replace any worn article of the uniform, the old article must be returned to the Department. - 23.6 Employees pay for uniform articles which are worn or damaged outside the normal course of duty. - 23.7 The City will reimburse employees for the cost of prescription eyewear and dental appliances damaged in the line of duty. - 23.8 Watches and sunglasses will be reimbursed up to a limit of \$100 where these items are damaged in the line of duty, unless the damage was caused by the fault of the employee as determined by the Chief of Police. - 23.9 Investigative employees may wear civilian clothing in conformance with the dress code as outlined in Departmental Directives when performing investigative work. - 23.10 The following positions shall receive an annual clothing allowance of \$750 for the purpose of purchasing civilian clothing to be worn in the performance of their duties, as follows: Detective Supervisors.
-The following employees who are occasionally required to wear civilian clothing shall receive \$450 as follows: Supervisor of Special Deployment Unit and the Resource Development Supervisor. - 23.11 Employees assigned to Honor Guard will receive a \$300 cleaning allowance for their Honor Guard Uniforms. - 23.12 The allocation and other conditions associated with the clothing allowance will be determined at the Chief's discretion. - 23.13 The Department will pay employees an annual allowance of \$200.00 for uniform shoes and trouser belts.
+- 23.1 Employees shall only wear the uniform and accessories issued by the Department and described in the Departmental Directives except as provided for in this Article. - 23.2 All uniforms shall be of presentable appearance as determined by supervision. - 23.3 Employees attending training are required to wear the "uniform of the day", an approved training uniform, or other appropriate clothing as directed by their Bureau Major or Unit Supervisor, or the Range Master. - 23.4 Except for shoes and trouser belts, uniforms will be issued by the Department to employees. - 23.5 To replace any worn article of the uniform, the old article must be returned to the Department. - 23.6 Employees pay for uniform articles which are worn or damaged outside the normal course of duty. - 23.7 The City will reimburse employees for the cost of prescription eyewear and dental appliance damaged in the line of duty. - 23.8 Watches and sunglasses will be reimbursed up to a limit of \$100 where these items are damaged in the line of duty, unless the damage was caused by the fault of the employee as determined by the Chief of Police. - 23.9 Investigative employees may wear civilian clothing in conformance with the dress code as outlined in Departmental Directives when performing investigative work. - 23.10 Employees who are required to wear civilian clothing in conformance with Departmental Directives shall receive an annual clothing allowance in the total amount of \$750.00 for the purpose of purchasing clothing to be worn in the performance of their duties. - 23.11 Employees assigned to Honor Guard will receive a \$300 cleaning allowance for their Honor Guard Uniforms. - 23.12 The allocation and other conditions associated with the clothing allowance will be determined at the Chief's discretion. - 23.13 The Department will pay employees an annual allowance of \$200.00 for uniform shoes and trouser belts